 A proud Queenslander, born in the remote town of Cloncurry and raised in Emerald in the state’s central highlands, Steve left school at 15 and joined the Army, enlisting in its apprenticeship program.
 There, he became a technician working in the field of electronics, telecoms and guided weapon systems.

 In 1994, at the age of 23, Steve put his life savings of $11,000 on the line to launch his first startup, the pioneering internet service provider SE Net, from the spare room of his Adelaide home.
-Servicing more than 35,000 customers, SE Net was eventually acquired by Ozemail/UUNet under the stewardship of its founding Director and now Prime Minister, Malcolm Turnbull.
+Servicing more than 35,000 customers, SE Net was eventually acquired by Ozemail/UUNet under the stewardship of its founding Director and former Prime Minister, Malcolm Turnbull.

 In 2001, Steve teamed with a schoolmate to launch his second startup, PIPE Networks, a provider of wholesale telecoms infrastructure that was listed on the ASX in 2005.
 Eight years later they sold it to the TPG Group for $373 million.
 Steve spent a year working with Google in California in 2008, leading a project to deliver high-speed telecommunications systems across North America.